Johndinglesin/Unofficial-Modrinth-Modpack-Builder-Web/README.md

 🙏 Acknowledgments
 A massive thank you to the Modrinth Team for providing such a robust and developer-friendly API.
 Without their commitment to open data and the Minecraft community, tools like this wouldn't be possible.

-Special thanks to Gemini (AI) for assisting with the technical logic, UI optimization, and code review to ensure a smooth user experience.
+Special thanks to Gemini (AI) for assisting with code review to ensure a smooth user experience.

 ⚖️ License
 This project is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0).